 Vintage Watch Movement Cuff Links

 Before quartz electronic and the Apple Watch, it was the mechanical watch movement that measured time for generations.
 Discover the fascinating synchrony of the gears, levers & jewels that once made them tick.
+Select the shape that suits you best.
 Cuff links are crafted from authentic watch movements from the early to mid 20th century.
-Watch movements were manufactured in silver or a gold tone.

 Sale price$190.00